Heading to South Corsica?

 Before sharing my tips to plan your visit and more photos, below is a short video to give you an idea of what the boat trip and island visit look like:

-Here is a maps of South Corsica to give you an idea of where the Lavezzi islands are located just South of the island.
+Below is a map of South Corsica to give you an idea of where the Lavezzi islands are located just South of the island.

 They emerge in the strait of Bonifacio between Sardinia and Corsica, just 4km from the Corsican mainland.